Are You Night Blind And Need To Drive At Night? Here Is A Valuable Solution! DARK CHOCOLATE

 Here is what you do!

-About two hours before you take off, you find a coffee shop.
-Order a small size hot cup of coffee.
-While your coffee is still hot, place a two oz block of dark chocolate with highest percentage of cocoa you can find, into your hot coffee.
-We suggest Trader Joe's 72% Cacao Dark Chocolate bar (47g, 34g cacao, total flavanols: 316.3 mg).
+About two hours before you head out, stop by a coffee shop and order a small hot coffee.
+While it's still hot, drop in a 2 oz block of dark chocolate with the highest cocoa content you can find—we recommend Trader Joe’s 72% Cacao Dark Chocolate bar (47g, 34g cacao, total flavanols: 316.3 mg).

 Bon appétit and bon voyage...